Abdu1Hak/WRO-2025/README.md

 #### Backtracking

-If the robot is too close to a pillar where further turning could result in a collision, the code triggers a non-blocking backtrack to create enough room between the pillar and car to successfully maneauver around it.  ```backtrack_active``` and ```backtrack_end_time``` manage a timed reverse: the loop continues sensing while the robot reverses, and when the timer expires another block of sets the drive to active (```motor_command_queue.put("drive")```).
+If the robot is too close to a pillar where further turning could result in a collision, the code triggers a non-blocking backtrack to create enough room between the pillar and the car to successfully maneuver around it.  ```backtrack_active``` and ```backtrack_end_time``` manage a timed reverse: the loop continues sensing while the robot reverses, and when the timer expires, another block sets the drive to active (```motor_command_queue.put("drive")```).
 This is a practical, time-limited evasive action to avoid late collisions.

 ```python
 if (closest_pillar_color == "green" and areaGreenCenter > 4000) or (closest_pillar_color == "red" and areaRedCenter > 4000):